 - Heyshott Down – great views inland.

-- Bignor Roman Villa – dating back to 3rd Century AD, with amazingly preserved mosaic floors.
+- Bignor Roman Villa – dating back to the 3rd Century AD, with amazingly preserved mosaic floors.
 It’s 1.5 miles from the South Downs Way and just off the old Roman road Stane Street.

 - Bignor Hill – fantastic views right along the Downs.